Mahathir seeks Parliament vote as new Malaysian PM sworn-in

 Mahathir resigned as prime minister in protest of the plan that would bring UMNO back to power.
 After a week of political turmoil, the king Saturday said he believed Muhyiddin had the majority support of lawmakers and named him the new leader.

-But Mahathir’s camp has contested that assertion, saying the 94-year-old two time prime minister has the backing of 114 lawmakers to return as premier for a third time, surpassing the 112 votes needed for a simple majority.
+But Mahathir’s camp has contested that assertion, saying the 94-year-old two-time prime minister has the backing of 114 lawmakers to return as premier for a third time, surpassing the 112 votes needed for a simple majority.

 Mahathir said Sunday that the palace has refused to hear him out.
 He called for an urgent sitting of the lower house of Parliament to test Muhyiddin’s claim of majority support, warning that if this was delayed, his supporters could be induced to support the government of the day.